burconsult/PSOAIGUI/README.md

 - Conversation history with automatic titling
 - Ability to save conversations as text files
 - Easy configuration for API keys and endpoints
+- Voice input for hands-free interaction
+- Text-to-speech output for spoken responses

 ## Prerequisites

 - Windows operating system
 - PowerShell 5.1 or later
 - Azure OpenAI account or OpenAI API account
+- Internet connection for API access and voice services

 ## Setup